⚠️ We are currently updating our 2021/22 tax guidance across the website

 No. However, you may have to pay tax on any income that the cash gift generates – for example bank or building society interest.

-You do not need to declare cash gifts on a Self Assessment tax return.
+You do not need to declare cash gifts you receive on a Self Assessment tax return.

 However, the donor (giver) of the cash may be potentially subject to inheritance tax if they die within seven years of making the gift.